Bayesian climbing grades

 - The bad news: It’s a censored data problem.
 Practically, people aren’t going to try a climb more than some amount.
 For the data in this model I’ve assumed that after twenty attempts at a climb result in failure the hypothetical climber simply gives up.

-With the number of attempts available we can choose to model the data as follows
+With the number of attempts available we choose to model the data as follows

 $$ \text{logit}^{-1}(p_{\text{success}, i}) \sim f(\text{grade}_i, x_i), $$